712 H Street, NE · Suite 1478 · Washington, DC 20002

 Growing up in a fire service family, Sarah developed a strong affinity for those who give back to their community.
-Combined with her 15-year dedication to the nonprofit sector – serving most in the fire and emergency services – Sarah found her calling at the NVFC in 2005.
-As deputy CEO, Sarah has a hand in all the organization’s operations, from membership to programs, and loves the sense of community and giving back her position provides.
+Combined with her 22-year dedication to the nonprofit sector – serving most in the fire and emergency services – Sarah found her calling at the NVFC in 2005.
+After serving as deputy chief executive since 2006, Sarah became CEO in 2021.
+She oversees all of the organization’s operations, from membership to programs, and loves the sense of community and giving back her position provides.

-In addition to a bachelor’s degree, Sarah has a master’s degree in public administration and nonprofit management and is credentialed as a Certified Association Executive through the American Society of Association Executives.
-In her spare time, Sarah can be found planning her family’s next camping adventure, volunteering in her community, or at the gym.
+In addition to a bachelor’s degree, Sarah has a master’s degree in public administration and nonprofit management, is credentialed as a Certified Association Executive through the American Society of Association Executives, and holds a certificate in diversity, equity, and inclusion in the workplace.
+Sarah serves as the membership chair with the Purcellville Volunteer Fire Department in Virginia, where she helps with recruitment and retention.
+In her spare time, Sarah can be found planning her family’s next camping adventure, volunteering at her kids’ schools, or buried in a good book.

 Chief of Legislative and Regulatory Affairs